Israttamu/twitter-sentiment-analysis/README.md

 - Jupyter Notebook

 ## 📂 Dataset
-The dataset used in this project is available on **Kaggle Twitter Sentiment datasets**.
+The dataset used in this project is the **[Twitter Sentiment Analysis (Sentiment140)](https://www.kaggle.com/datasets/kazanova/sentiment140)** dataset available on Kaggle.

 ## 🚀 How to Run
 1. Clone the repository